dart-lang/language/working/augmentations/feature-specification.md

     report every declaration that has an error compared to the introductory declaration._

+*   There is a `const` initializing constructor declaration and:
+    *   A complete instance variable declaration which `late`, or which is neither `final` nor `external`.
+    *   A complete instance variable declaration with an initializer expression which is not a potentially constant expression.

 *   The signature of an augmenting constructor does not [match][signature matching] the signature of the corresponding introductory constructor.
     _The signature of a constructor using the privately-named-parameters